Who is eligible for Ta’am Yisrael?

 - Participant is required to participate in ongoing evaluative surveys following their participation in the program.

-- Final date for acceptance of applications, pending availability, is November 1st, 2016.
+- Final date for acceptance of applications, pending availability, is TBD.

 What does Ta’am Yisrael cost?

 The program fees that families pay for Ta'am Yisrael is all-inclusive, and includes airfare.
-Through generous support from the Jewish United Fund and other local foundations and funders, we are able to offer the Ta’am Yisrael experience at a significantly reduced program fee of $2,495 for February, and $2,795 for March, well below the actual cost of approximately $5,000 per participant; families who need to can reduce their program fees in multiple ways, outlined below.
-We ask that families who are able to please help assist participants who cannot afford the reduced program fees by paying as much of the full program costs as possible, above and beyond the $2,495 or $2,795.
+Through generous support from the Jewish United Fund and other local foundations and funders, we are able to offer the Ta’am Yisrael experience at a significantly reduced program fee of $2,595, well below the actual cost of approximately $5,000 per participant; families who need to can reduce their program fees in multiple ways, outlined below.
+We ask that families who are able to please help assist participants who cannot afford the reduced program fees by paying as much of the full program costs as possible, above and beyond the $2,595.
 (Any contribution above the required program fees is tax-deductible and will receive a tax donation letter from CFJE/JUF).

 Opportunities to reduce your program fees include:

-- EARLY REGISTRATION $200 DISCOUNT: Register by September 16th and save $200 (if registering by September 16th this discount will automatically be reflected in your program fees).
+- EARLY REGISTRATION $100 DISCOUNT: Register by TBD and save $100 (if registering by TBD this discount will automatically be reflected in your program fees).

 - BAT MITZVAH $120 CERTIFICATE: Apply your JUF $120 Bar/Bat Mitzvah Israel Experience Certificate, which may be used for any Israel Experience program.